 The results in the table demonstrate that as the equity weight increases from 20% to 100%, the probability of a return below zero on a 1 year horizon increases from 12.8% to 26.4%.
 On the other hand the probability of a return below 5% on a 1 year horizon decreases from 64.3% to 41.9%.
 If one focuses on a longer horizon, the risk of a shortfall below zero drops significantly to 0.6% for the 20% equity portfolio and 7.9% for the 100% equity portfolio.
+This is also consistent with the intuitive interpretation of such portfolios as being "conservative" or "aggressive" depending on equity weight.
+Higher probabilities of negative returns are associated with those portfolios that have the higher equity weights and vice versa.
+This increased risk of negative returns is compensated for by the higher expected return as illustrated by the declining shortfall risk relative to the 5% target.

-9. A shortfall probability relative to a target return is the probability that the return on a given horizon will be below the target.
+9 A shortfall probability relative to a target return is the probability that the return on a given horizon will be below the target.